Short courses - Natural Healthcare College

 The fundamental principle of Naturopathy is the healing power of nature.
 Naturopathy is a system that places emphasis on health and how to promote it, rather than on disease and how to suppress it.
 Prevention is always preferable to cure.

 Naturopathy aims to increase vitality so that individuals can dispel disease by means of their own self-healing mechanism.
 Disease is seen as the body’s response to challenges in the internal or external environment.
-Naturopathy places emphasis on what is known as the ‘Triad of Health’; this refers to biochemistry (how we feed the body to enable it to function efficiently), emotional wellbeing, and structure (posture and integrity of muscles and skeletal system).
+Naturopathy places emphasis on the ‘Triad of Health’: biochemistry (how we feed the body to enable it to function efficiently), emotional wellbeing, and structure (posture and integrity of muscles and skeletal system).

-Naturopathy encompasses a wide range of therapeutic approaches.
-This 100 page two-module course is packed full of naturopathic self-help techniques that encompass both traditional approaches used by oriental medicine and modern western biochemical approaches.
+Naturopathy offers a wide range of therapeutic approaches.
+This 100 page two-module naturopathy course provides a wealth of self-help techniques, based on both traditional Oriental medicine and modern Western biochemical approaches.

-The course will introduce you to practical self-help approaches using nutrition, herbal medicine, aromatherapy, hydrotherapy, acupressure, postural adjustments, stress management, and Iridology (a highly efficient assessment technique that can help to identify root causes of health concerns).
+You will learn practical self-help approaches using nutrition, herbal medicine, aromatherapy, hydrotherapy, acupressure, postural adjustments, stress management, and Iridology (a highly efficient assessment technique that can help to identify root causes of health concerns).

 Herbs for You – An introduction to therapeutic uses of Herbs and Spices £75

 The Oxford English Dictionary defines herbs as ‘plants of which the leaves, or stems and leaves, are used for food or medicine, or in some way for their scent or flavour’.
-This definition should be expanded to include flowers, fruits and roots.
+This definition should also include flowers, fruits and roots.
 Throughout their history, there has been no clear division between the use of plants for food and for medicine.

-Traditional systems of herbal medicine consider disease to be an imbalance, or disharmony, of the whole body and as such the emphasis is placed on resolving the underlying imbalance through a holistic approach to the body.
+Traditional systems of herbal medicine consider disease to be an imbalance, or disharmony, of the whole body.
+As such the emphasis is on resolving the underlying imbalance through a holistic approach to the body.

-Herbs provide an effective form of medicine that can be used in various ways but ultimately achieve their effectiveness by interacting with our body chemistry.
-Herbs are effectively a natural extension of a good diet.
-They are often ideal to restore homeostatic balance and that is considered to be the main difference between herbs and the isolated chemical drugs that are often derived from them.
+Herbs provide an effective form of medicine that we can use in various ways, but ultimately achieve their effectiveness by interacting with our body chemistry.
+As such, they’re a natural extension of a good diet.
+They are often ideal to restore homeostatic balance, the main difference between herbs and the isolated chemical drugs that are often derived from them.

-In addition to the course working progressively through each system of the body, introducing you to relevant commonly available herbs, additional topics include explanations about the safe use of herbs and their pharmacological actions.
+The course works progressively through each system of the body, introducing you to relevant commonly available herbs.
+Additional topics include explanations about the safe use of herbs and their pharmacological actions.

 Please contact us to get your application form now and you can get started !